 In the first installment,

-we looked at the value created by the big and small habits that save the planet in our daily lives, expressed in numbers.
-When converted into trees, the value generated through Wadiz crowdfunding was equivalent to the cost of planting a staggering 64,000 trees.
+we looked at the value created by the big and small habits that save the Earth in our daily lives, expressed in numbers.
+When converted into trees, the value generated through the Wadiz crowdfunding campaign was equivalent to the cost of planting a staggering 64,000 trees.

 So, what were the areas where makers and supporters leading the charge in environmental protection were most active and participated the most?